 Online courses must be pre-approved by the Faculty of Science (even if the course has been approved on the course equivalency system).
 Send a detailed course syllabus to mary [dot] gauthier [at] mcgill [dot] ca (Mary Gauthier).
 The Faculty of Science has the right to request a course syllabus (even if the course is approved on the course equivalency system).

 The Faculty of Science has the final approval for all courses taken by a Faculty of Science (or B.A. & Sc.) student taken outside of McGill.

 If you have any questions, do not hesitate to contact mary [dot] gauthier [at] mcgill [dot] ca (Mary Gauthier).

 Submit your application according to the following period and deadlines:

-C. Processing Time: If your request is approved, you should expect to receive an email from our office within ten working days informing you that your Letter of Permission is available on Minerva.
+C. Processing Time: If your request is approved, you should expect to receive an email notification informing you that your Letter of Permission is available on Minerva.

 Step 5: WHAT ABOUT ONLINE COURSES?
 CAN I USE THEM TOWARDS MY DEGREE?

 You are allowed a maximum of 6 online credits to be used towards the fulfillment of the elective requirements of your degree.